Running Ulula

 plot_1d: bool

-If True, the 1D plotting routine is called at the specific time or step intervals.
+If True, the 1D plotting routine is called at the specified time or step intervals.
 This parameter is ignored for 1D simulations.

 plot_2d: bool

-If True, the 2D plotting routine is called at the specific time or step intervals.
+If True, the 2D plotting routine is called at the specified time or step intervals.
 This parameter is ignored for 1D simulations.

 save_plots: bool

 If True, plots are saved to a file (see also plot_suffix, plot_file_ext, and plot_dpi).
 If False, plots are shown in an interactive matplotlib window.
-Note that this can happen many times during a simulation depending on plot_step and/or plot_time.
+Note that this can happen many times during a simulation depending on the values of plot_step and/or plot_time.

 plot_suffix: string